-Dandelions are considered a nuisance by many, but to those in-the-know regarding foraging, the dandelion is a source of free food.
-Did you know that dandelions are edible?
+Most people consider dandelions a nuisance.
+But to those in-the-know regarding foraging, the dandelion is a source of free food.
+Did you know that dandelions are edible??

 The dandelion flower can be eaten right off the plant.
 The young ones taste the best.
 As they grow bigger and more mature they will develop a slightly bitter taste.

 The leaves can be eaten too.
 Young leaves taste best.
 As they mature, they develop a bitter taste.
-By briefly boiling them, much of the bitterness will be removed.
+Boil them briefly to help remove any bitterness.

 The roots can also be eaten, however it is advised that you boil them.

 The water used from boiling can even be drunk as a tea afterward.

 Tip: Olive oil will take away some of the bitterness.